 Firearms, ammunition and gas spray permits can be granted to associations and foundations based on an application.
 Associations and foundations can also be authorised as weapon collectors.
 Associations and foundations must appoint a firearms officer to oversee all firearms, who must be authorised by the police.
 The facilities in which firearms are stored must also be approved by the police.

-The possession permit of an association or a foundation can be revoked if the conditions change so that the permit holder no longer meets the requirements for the issue of the permit.
+The police may revoke the possession permit of an association or a foundation if the permit holder no longer meets the requirements for the issue of the permit.

 You can surrender unlicensed firearms, firearm components, cartridges and especially dangerous projectiles as well as explosives to the police without repercussions.
 To escape criminal liability, you must report these items to the police on your own initiative.
 Unlicensed firearms and explosives must be surrendered directly to the police.